curryandsun/neural_network_papers/Robustness/README.md

 > Out-of-distribution (OOD) detection:it considers a multi-class dataset as in-distribution and samples outliers from another multi-class dataset(from different domains).

-> Open-Set Recognition(OSR):some classes of a dataset as in-distribution and some other classes as a source of outliers(from a same domain).
+> Open-Set Recognition(OSR):some classes of a dataset as in-distribution and some other classes as a source of outliers(from a same domain).The classifier should do well in both classfication and detection.

 > Anomaly detection:This direction is more focused on single class anomaly detection, where we consider one class of a dataset as in-distribution and the rest of the classes as a source of outliers.

 - [SSD: A Unified Framework for Self-Supervised Outlier Detection](https://openreview.net/forum?id=v5gjXpmR8J) (ICLR 2021)
     - 4分